Data-Visualization-Intro/4-D3-scatterplot/readme.md

 While this method of drawing the dots works, we're adding a level of nesting which makes our code harder to read.

-If we run this function twice, we'll end up drawing two sets of dots on top of each other.
+Also, if we run this function twice, we'll end up drawing two sets of dots on top of each other.

 When we start updating our charts, we will want to draw and update our data with the same code to prevent repeating ourselves.